What is Predictive Analytics?

 How do I start using predictive analytics in my business?

-2. Audit Your Data: Do you have the history?
+2. Audit Your Data (Including the "Dark" Kind): Do you have the history?
 Predictive models need high-quality, cleaned data.
 If your data is messy, your predictions will be too.
+You likely have more data than you think—it's just sitting in disparate spreadsheets or legacy systems.
+You need a tool that can harmonize it without a six-month cleaning project.

-3. Choose the Right Architecture: This is where the "last mile" is won or lost.
+3. Choose the Right Architecture and Prioritize Explainability: This is where the "last mile" is won or lost.
 You need a system that doesn't just spit out numbers but provides business-language explanations.
-If your operations team can't understand the "why," they won't trust the "what."
+If the tool says "Risk is High" but can't tell you that the risk is high because of a specific supplier's recent delays, your team won't trust it—and unused tools are worthless tools.

 FAQ